La Voz (American TV series) season 2: Teams

+Note: Italicized names are stolen artists (names struck through within former teams).

 Blind Auditions

 In the Blind Auditions, each coach had to complete their teams with 12 contestants.
 Each coach had two Blocks to prevent another of the coaches from getting a contestant.
 Six participants who got no chair turn were chosen to participate on The Comeback Stage.

 NOTE: For consistency reasons, the "Quiero Tu Voz" button is referred by its English title, as recognised in summaries of other national versions of the franchise.